mehdihdev/mehdihdev/README.md

 ## Hi there 👋

-Hi!
-I’m Mehdi, an Entrepreneur and Student currently studying Electrical Engineering and Computer Science at the University of California, Berkeley.
-My current experience lies mainly within full-stack development and building projects to help improve the lives of people all over the world.
+I'm Mehdi, a current sophomore @ UC Berkeley studying Electrical Engineering and Computer Science (EECS).
+I've spent the better part of the last half-decade solving problems through code, everything from building apps to help local communities to creating AI-powered glasses to help the blind see.

 You can check out some of my projects right here on github or go over to my website at mehdi.us!